A few years ago on Record Store Day, Alex was thumbing through the vinyl section at Electric Fetus.

 4) “Shake it Up” – Crash Street Kids

 Twin Cities Rocks was a Various Artists charity compilation released in 1980.
 Stereo 101 FM Radio in Minneapolis/St Paul spearheaded the effort to create it.
 Proceeds from the album went to fight child abuse.

 Bands include CHAMELEON, THE FLAMIN OHS, DALE FORCE, THE MARY JANE ALM BAND, CORTEZ, SUSSMAN LAWRENCE, CRASH STREET KIDS, WHISKEY RIVER, THE PHONES, THE METRO ALL STARS, JESSE BRADY, and CROW.
 Included a “Stereo 101” vinyl bumper sticker.

 We suspect that the recordings were done by radio station and its employees in 1979.
 Minnesota corporations have had a history of doing projects like this to demonstrate good corporate citizenship.

 According to the jacket notes, proceeds were donated to the Minnesota Chapter of the National Committee for the Prevention of Child Abuse.
-An organization by that name does not appear to exist in 2012, but in the spirit of this charity album project, we ask that you give generously to the cause to stop and prevent child abuse.
+An organization by that name does not appear to exist in these days, but in the spirit of this charity album project, we ask that you give generously to the cause to stop and prevent child abuse.
 We are showcasing these two organizations, but there are many more to choose from.
 Please help them out with a donation if you can.
 Honor the efforts of the bands and recording engineers that were put into the Twin Cities Rocks project.